 6. Working with an inexperienced ERISA attorney.

 ERISA is complex with many rules governing the application process.
-It is important you retain a tenacious ERISA attorney who understands the strict deadlines, what evidence should be gathered and submitted, how your ERISA insurance application should be packaged to be persuasive and the rules governing appeals.
+It is important you retain a tenacious ERISA attorney who understands the strict deadlines, what evidence should be gathered and submitted, how your ERISan Insurance application should be packaged to be persuasive and the rules governing appeals.